PuzzledPint/beta.puzzledpint.com/CONTRIBUTING.md

 1. Fork the repo.
 2. Make your change.
 3. Test your change.
 Make sure all of the tests pass by running `./bin/rspec`
-4. Make sure your change matches our style guide by running `bundle exec rubocop`
+4. Make sure your change matches our [slightly modified version] of the [Ruby Style Guide] style guide by running [rubocop]. `bundle exec rubocop`
 5. Write a [good commit message][commit].
 6. Include the github issue number(s) that this branch resolves.
 [More Info](https://help.github.com/articles/closing-issues-via-commit-messages/)
 7. Push to your fork.